mateuszmidor/DevOpsStudy/Terraform/custom-provider/README.md

 # Custom terraform provider - fibbonaci provider; what cooler can you get :)

+Note: this is out of date example based on v1 terraform sdk.
+Recent one is v2.

 Based on terraform example but changed server to fibb provider:
 <https://www.terraform.io/docs/extend/writing-custom-providers.html>